ksridharbabuus/PricingOracles-Contracts/README.md

 5. Contract leverages Oraclize contract to get the Prices from outside of Blockchain

 6. Need to load the contract with the sufficient fund to execute the Oraclize Queries

+Note:
+Current version of Truffle doesnt support Solidity 0.5.0 and above.
+Deployed the contract directlty from Remix IDE